Managing During Remote Work Period

 - Suggest that the most involved staff become Wellness Champions.
 These are people who help the Wellness Team spread the word about our programming to others on campus.

 The robust Wellness Website details how the program works and includes registration forms for upcoming classes.
-All faculty and staff are also welcome to request our monthly newsletter by writing to Mary Ann Dobbins and asking to be placed on the newsletter list.
+All faculty and staff are also welcome to request our monthly newsletter by writing to Zach Brommerich and asking to be placed on the newsletter list.